benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/linux/zygote.md

 FASTVC-BENCH-CORPUS:chromium-main-v1-943b94ae-1c74-4335-94fa-ceb4d277cea8
-A zygote process is one that listens for spawn requests from a master process and forks itself in response.
+A zygote process is one that listens for spawn requests from a main process and forks itself in response.
 Generally they are used because forking a process after some expensive setup has been performed can save time and share extra memory pages.